Three Keys to Effective Restaurant Management

 - Re-visit your action plan and re-prioritize it at least once per day.

 - When delegating tasks to your staff, give them appropriate instruction, be clear about your expectations, ask for their input and always, always, always give them a deadline.
 Make a note to follow-up both before and on the deadline date to ensure that the task is completed on time and in a satisfactory manner, and then provide appropriate feedback.
 For effective restaurant management, you get what you inspect, not what you expect.

 - Ensure that your entire team uses “checklist type tools” for daily, weekly and monthly tasks.

 Be a Better Coach

-To effectively run your restaurant you have to coach your team.
-To facilitate good coaching you need to know each and every employee, talk to them every day and learn how best to coach, teach and motivate them to ensure a high level of performance.
+- To effectively run your restaurant you have to coach your team.
+Effective restaurant management requires you to know each and every employee, talk to them every day, and learn how best to coach, teach and motivate them to ensure a high level of performance.

 Never miss an article.
 Subscribe to RTO’s Blog